-The BYU Museum of Peoples and Cultures has been on our list for a long time.
-It is a small museum at BYU and they have moved to a new location at 2201 N Canyon Rd.
-When we visited it was still under construction on the outside.
+The BYU Museum of Peoples and Cultures is a small museum at BYU and they have moved to a new location at 2201 N Canyon Rd.
 This small museum houses exhibit about ancient peoples and cultures throughout the world.
 There are often different exhibits rotated in and out, and we love the scavenger hunts for kids.

 We walked through the museum in about 20 minutes.
 It doesn’t take too long, but we saw some interesting displays of pottery, fishing tools, and Kachina dolls.
 Our boys were really interested in a large tablet carving from Mexico.
 They have different exhibits that come and go, as well as their permanent collection.
-The current exhibit focuses on the history of the Museum.
+So you can visit every month and find different items on display.

 This museum is FREE and it’s small so it’s a great one to take small children to for their first experience of visiting the museum.
-The museum also has lots of fun activities including FHEs (these require a fee) and during the summer they have Morning at the Museums.
+The museum also has hosts different events throughout the year, so check their website or Instagram page for updates.
 BYU has 5 other museums that are great to pair with a stop at the BYU Museum of Peoples and Cultures.
 Our favorites are the Bean Museum or the BYU Museum of Paleontology.
 We also love grabbing ice cream at the BYU Creamery.